Louis Attard Bowen Therapist

 The condition gets its name from an overused hand motion, like that of a golfer.
 Golfer’s Elbow is caused by forearm muscle overuse due to repetitive movements like flexing, gripping or swinging.
 These movements can cause tiny tears in the tendons.
 Overuse of tools like hammers, rakes and paintbrushes can cause Golfer’s Elbow as well.

-When to Seek Treatment for Golfer's Elbow?
+When to Seek Help for Golfer's Elbow?

 2 Comments